 The match went to the penalty shootouts.
 Maxi Pereira missed for the Uruguayans, while Fernando Muslera saved the shots from Mensah and Adiyiah.
 In what could be the last and decisive shot, Sebastián “El Loco” Abreu lived up to his nickname and scored with a Panenka shot, sending his nation to the semi-finals for the first time since 1970.

 Africa was once again very close to the top four in a World Cup, but had its dream shattered because of a few inches.
-The South Americans, on the other hand, finished in the 4th place and started “reviving” the mighty and legendary Uruguayan football.
-After the heroic campaign in 2010, they were champions of the 2011 Copa América and reached the second round in the 2014 World Cup.
+The South Americans, on the other hand, finished that Cup in 4th place and started the “renaissance” of their mighty and legendary football tradition.
+After the heroic campaign in 2010, Uruguay were champions of the 2011 Copa América and reached the second round in the 2014 World Cup.

 Spain 1-5 Netherlands, June 13th 2014, Salvador, Brazil – group stage